 If a procedure has a global period of 000 or 010 days, it is defined as a minor surgical procedure.
-(Osteopathic manipulative therapy and chiropractic manipulative therapy have global periods of 000.)
-E&M services on the same date of service as the minor surgical procedure are included in the payment for the procedure.
-The decision to perform a minor surgical procedure is included in the payment for the minor surgical procedure and should not be reported separately as an E&M service.
-However, a significant and separately identifiable E&M service unrelated to the decision to perform the minor surgical procedure is separately reportable with modifier 25.
-The E&M service and minor surgical procedure do not require different diagnoses.
-If a minor surgical procedure is performed on a new patient, the same rules for reporting E&M services apply.
+(Osteopathic manipulative therapy and chiropractic manipulative therapy have global periods In general E&M services on the same date of service as the minor surgical procedure are included in the payment for the procedure.
+The decision to perform a minor surgical procedure is included in the payment for the minor surgical procedure and should not be reported separately as an E&M service. significant and separately identifiable E&M service unrelated to the decision to perform the minor surgical procedure is separately reportable with modifier 25.
+The E&M service and minor surgical procedure do not require different diagnoses. a minor surgical procedure is performed on a new patient, the same rules for reporting E&M services apply.
 The fact that the patient is "new" to the provider is not sufficient alone to justify reporting an E&M service on the same date of service as a minor surgical procedure.
-NCCI does contain some edits based on these principles, but the Medicare Carriers and A/B MACs processing practitioner service claims have separate edits.
-The NCCI, Carriers, and A/B MACs processing practitioner service claims do not have all possible edits based on these principles.
+NCCI contains many, but not all, possible edits based on these principles.